Graham Reid | | 2 min read

 Kayenta is a wide spot on the highway through north east Arizona.
 There's not much there worth reporting: a Wal-Mart, a small and somewhat pitiful town which shimmers in the dry heat, and a few motels.

-Monument Valley is cowboy country, the land where John Wayne roamed, the imagined West defined through the filter of Hollywood in the 30s and 40s.
+Monument Valley is cowboy country, the land where John Wayne roamed, and the imagined West was defined through the filter of Hollywood in the 30s and 40s.

 But of course Monument Valley is not that at all.
 It is Indian land, part of the Navajo Nation, and its history is written in the canyon walls where ancient petroglyphs were carved by unknown hands.

 It is easy to romanticise Monument Valley -- the photogenic landscape with its iconic wind-shaped rocks -- but that would be to ignore the blunt truth that the Navajo struggle for survival here in scenery which offers little arable land, and even less in the way of a viable future.

 Barbara offers a firm handshake.
 She is a handsome woman with long black hair pulled back from her high forehead, dudded up in well-worn denims and leather boots, and a smile which reveals broken teeth.

 She is Navajo, but one with an unusual history.
 She has only been back from New York these past couple of years, came home after her marriage broke up and has brought her two children here so they can all be close to her mother who has cancer.